 Old Time Music, Ozark Heritage Festival, West Plains

 Groups are invited to celebrate old-time music and Ozark Highlands culture the third weekend in June.
-The festival’s 25th anniversary will be observed in 2019.

 Old-time music is performed both days at the festival site, which stretches from the grounds of the West Plains Civic Center and along East Main Street.
 The main stage features regional artists, while the other stage presents up-and-coming musicians.
 Other events include a beard competition, jig dance competition, square dancing, and artisan demonstrations of quilting, pottery and other crafts.
 There are street performers, a bucket brigade, mule jump and fiddler’s frolic.